Diseases, Facility Management, Parvo Info, Shelter and Rescue Resources

 • If you have tiny breeds that are less than two-pound puppies, ask us how to do that safely.

-• Keep 12 to 14 days between vaccines or you won’t booster immunity.
+• Keep 14 days between vaccines or you won’t booster immunity.

 Contaminated Pen After a Parvo Break